 Wow, it almost got us!
 Well not really but maybe it almost got someone.

-We visited Jones one night right after the fourth of July, and we anchored between the park buoys and shore in only ten feet of water.
+and shore in only ten feet of water.
 We set our anchor well and tied to shore.
-During the night it really kicked up, the wind came from the north blowing straight into the cove.
+During the night, it really kicked up, the wind came from the north, blowing straight into the cove.
 We were up at 3 am checking things, it wasn't until mid-morning that things calmed down.

 Bid deal you say!

-One week later we were back at Jones, and we anchored in exactly the same place, but the park buoy we anchored behind was gone, it was laying, along with a bunch of rusty chain up at the top of the gangplank.
+One week later, we were back at Jones, and we anchored in exactly the same place, but the park buoy we anchored behind was gone, it was laying, along with a bunch of rusty chain up at the top of the gangplank.

-Flashback to the night a week earlier and I remember a rather large yacht tied up in front of us, and we were worried about ourselves dragging onto the beach.
 No one even considered that a park buoy would give way and set a vessel onto us.
-BTW at Roche Harbor some years ago a big Bayliner dragged into us so we know first hand how difficult things can get when boats don't stay where you want.
+BTW at Roche Harbor some years ago, a big Bayliner dragged into u we know firsthand how difficult things can get when boats don't stay where you want.

 Anchor buoy washed ashore at Jones Island with missing pin